danieljameschadwick/portfolio/README.md

 ## frontend

-NextJS deployed on Vercel, using API routes with Prisma and MongoDB Atlas.
+NextJS deployed on Vercel, using API routes with Prisma, MySQL hosted on Planetscale.

 ## backend